Construction has started on Honiana Te Puni Reserve as part of the delivery of the Ngā Ūranga ki Pito-One section of Te Ara Tupua.

 The existing Honiana Te Puni pou will be reinstated and a new sculpture, will be placed to the west of Korokoro Stream.
 A second new sculpture, Te Parororangi, will serve as the gateway to Honiana Te Puni Reserve from Te Ara Tupua.

-A new multi-purpose whare is planned to the west of Korokoro Stream to bring Taranaki Whānui’s cultural identity to the heart of the reserve.
+Approved plans include a site for a whare to the west of Korokoro Stream providing a future opportunity to further bring Taranaki Whānui’s cultural identity to the heart of the reserve.

 - Hutt City Council decision on the Reserves Act application(external link)